TusharGupta01/agentic-project/README.md

 - Auto-reload: Enabled for development
 - AI Model: GPT-3.5-turbo

-## Chrome History Tool
+## Browsing History Analysis Features

-The AI agent includes a powerful Chrome history reading tool that can:
+The AI agent specializes in comprehensive browsing history analysis:

+### **Core Analysis Types:**
-- **Read Recent History**: Get your most recent browsing history
+- **Recent History** - Get your most recent browsing activity
-- **Search by Keywords**: Find websites containing specific terms
-- **Search by Domain**: Find visits to specific websites
+- **Frequent Sites** - Find websites you visit most often
+- **Domain Statistics** - Analyze which domains you visit most
-- **Search by Topic**: Find websites related to specific topics
+- **Keyword Search** - Find websites containing specific terms
+- **Time-based Analysis** - Analyze patterns over different timeframes

+### **Advanced Insights:**
+- **Browsing Pattern Analysis** - Understand your web usage habits
+- **Visit Frequency Tracking** - See how often you visit specific sites
+- **Domain Popularity** - Identify your most frequented websites
+- **Time-based Trends** - Analyze browsing patterns over days, weeks, or months

+### **Example Queries:**
+- "Show me my recent browsing history"
+- "What are my most visited websites?"
+- "Analyze my browsing patterns for the last week"
+- "Find websites about machine learning"
+- "What GitHub repositories have I visited?"
+- "Show me my YouTube watch history"
+- "Which domains do I visit most frequently?"

-### Important Notes:
+### **Important Notes:**
 - **Chrome must be closed** for the tool to work properly
 - The tool creates a temporary copy of your history database to avoid conflicts
 - Your browsing history is only accessed locally - no data is sent to external services
 - The tool works on macOS, Windows, and Linux

-### Chrome History Examples:
-- "Show me my recent browsing history"
-- "Find websites about machine learning"
-- "What GitHub repositories have I visited?"
-- "Show me my YouTube watch history"
-- "Find my visits to stackoverflow.com"
+- All analysis happens on your local machine for privacy